17 Common Blogging Mistakes Beginners Make (And How To Fix Them)

 If you can do it in a proper way, you will get a massive amount of traffic from Google.
 But if you do it wrong, Google will penalize you.

 So you need to be very careful while doing SEO for your blog.
-Specially, the Off-Page SEO.
+Especially, the Off-Page SEO.
 Many bloggers get penalized because of using wrong Off-Page SEO techniques.

 One of the common Off-Page SEO mistakes is buying backlinks from sites like Fiverr.
 It can be very harmful for the blog.